-A morning discovery walk through Gairloch Gardens will allow students to observe and identify the differences between animal- and human-made shelters.
-Students will consider the strength and stability of these structures, and explore their environmental impact.
-In the afternoon, students will work individually or in small groups to create models inspired by the building techniques of animals, using clay and natural materials found outdoors.
+A morning discovery walk through Gairloch Gardens will allow students to observe and identify the differences between natural and human-made shelters and structures.
+Students will consider the strength and stability of these structures, and explore their environmental impact through building makeshift shelters out of natural materials in the Gardens.
+In the afternoon, students will work individually to create model structures of their own design out of clay.

 This itinerary is flexible and can be modified to best suit your group's needs and schedule.
 A full-day program at Oakville Galleries includes 2.5 hours of art-making time and approximately 1.5 hours outdoors in Gairloch Gardens, weather permitting.
 Total recommended length of visit time is 4.5 hours.

 9:30 am: Arrive at Oakville Galleries and find your classroom(s).

 9:40 am: Instructor leads an introductory conversation about Oakville Galleries and conducts an inquiry-based presentation of contemporary art examples.

 10:05 am: Tour of Gairloch Gardens and outdoor sculptures.